ndr2084/pytorch-rl-scheduler/README.md

 ```

-## 🚧  Create a Topolty Aware Cluster
+## 🚧  Create a Topology Aware Cluster

 This script prepares hierarchical cluster YAMLs for the Kubernetes simulator
 experiments.
 It traverses the data directory, finds each workload directory